solaeus/dust/DESIGN.md

 >
 > This document is a work in progress.

 Dust is a personal project whose aspiration has grown from learning about programming language design to delivering a new language with a unique set of features.
 This document outlines those features and the designs that were chosen to achieve them.
-It covers the parsing and compilation strategy, the instruction set, the intermediate representation and the virtual machine architecture.
+It covers the parsing and compilation strategy, the intermediate representation, the instruction set and the virtual machine architecture.

 ## Features